-Our Company was incorporated in Minnesota in April 2002.
+We were incorporated in Minnesota in April 2002.
 We are an early-stage development company developing an environmentally conscientious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 We achieved our first sale in June 2009.
 Since our inception in 2002, we have invested significant resources into product development and in preparing for approval from the FDA.
-We believe that our success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to our wall-hung Fluid Management System ("FMS") and use of our proprietary cleaning fluid.
+We believe that our success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to our wall-mounted Fluid Management System ("FMS") and use of our proprietary cleaning fluid.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$1,763,000 for the fiscal year ended 2008, approximately \$752,000 for the fiscal year ended 2007 and a net loss of approximately \$1,742,000 for the six months ended June 30, 2009.
-As of June 30, 2009, we had an accumulated deficit of approximately \$4,880,000.
+We incurred a net loss of approximately \$1,763,000 for the fiscal year ended 2008 and a net loss of approximately \$2,892,000 for the fiscal year ended December 31, 2009.
+As of December 31, 2009, we had an accumulated deficit of approximately \$6,029,000.
 As a company in the early stage of development, our limited history of operations makes prediction of future operating results difficult.
 We believe that period to period comparisons of our operating results should not be relied on as predictive of our future results.

-We are an early-stage development stage company and we have been focused on finalizing our production and obtaining final FDA clearance to sell our product to the medical facilities market.
-FDA final clearance was obtained on April 1, 2009.
-Our innovative FMS will be sold through experienced, independent medical distributors and manufacturers representatives that are intended to enhance acceptability in the marketplace.
-We are currently in the process of signing agreements with independent sales representative and product installation organizations and conducting training sessions.
-We achieved our first billable shipment in June 2009 and are hopeful to receive several orders during the second half of 2009.
-Since our FDA clearance to sell our FMS product was only received on April 1, 2009 it is too early to know with a high degree of confidence how quickly, and in what amounts, new orders will develop.
+We have focused on finalizing our production processes and obtaining final FDA clearance to sell our product to the medical facilities market.
+Final clearance was obtained from the FDA on April 1, 2009.
+We intend to sell the FMS through experienced, independent medical distributors and manufacturer's representatives, who we believe will enhance acceptability of the FMS in the market.
+We are currently in the process of signing agreements with independent sales representatives and product installation organizations and conducting training sessions.
+We achieved our first billable shipment in June 2009 and anticipate several orders during the first half of 2010.
+Since our FDA clearance to sell our FMS product was only received on April 1, 2009, it is too early to know with a high degree of confidence how quickly, and in what amounts, new orders will develop.

-Since we do not expect to generate sufficient revenues in 2009 to fund our capital requirements, our capital needs for the next 12 months are expected to be approximately \$3 million even though we plan to use outside third party contract manufacturers to produce the FMS and independent sales representatives to sell the FMS.
+Since we do not expect to generate sufficient revenues in 2010 to fund our capital requirements, our capital needs for the next 12 months are expected to be approximately \$3 million even though we plan to use outside third party contract manufacturers to produce the FMS and independent sales representatives to sell the FMS.
 Our future cash requirements and the adequacy of available funds will depend on our ability to sell our FMS and related products now that FDA final clearance has been obtained.
 We expect that we will require additional funding to finance operating expenses and to enter the international marketplace.